 641.01 DESCRIPTION.
-This work shall consist of establishing and maintaining traffic control measures to protect the traveling public and construction operations.
+This work shall consist of establishing and maintaining traffic control measures to protect the traveling public (including bicyclists and pedestrians) and construction operations.

 The requirements for uniformed traffic officers and flaggers used in conjunction with Traffic Control shall be as specified in Section 630.